Azure/fluentd-plugin-mdsd/README.md

 ### Installation

-The plugin should be installed using gem:
+NOTE: The plugin gem must be installed using **fluent-gem**.

-    Download the gemfile to your computer.
+Download the [gemfile](https://github.com/Azure/fluentd-plugin-mdsd/releases) to your computer.
+Assume it is saved to /path/to/gemfile.

-    $ sudo /PATH/TO/fluent-gem install <gemfile>
+For td-agent, run

+    $sudo /opt/td-agent/embedded/bin/fluent-gem install /path/to/gemfile

+For oms-agent, run

+    $sudo /opt/microsoft/omsagent/ruby/bin/fluent-gem install /path/to/gemfile

 ### Expected Data Formats